What to Do in Cusco for 3 Days, 2 Days or Just 1 Day! The Perfect Cusco Itinerary

 For Foodies

-Peru is world-renowned for its cuisine, so if you love food you’ve got to take the opportunity to do a cooking class.
+Peru is world-renowned for its cuisine, so if you love food you’ve got to take the opportunity to do a cooking class in Cusco.
 Top of the list for cooking classes in Peru are Marcelo Batata or CooKing Ricardo.
 You’ll have a tonne of fun, get to eat great food and probably learn something, too!

 If you love chocolate and didn’t do it on Day 1, then now’s the time to head to the Choco Museo for an immersive chocolate making workshop.